AbdelaliEch/Football-Data-Project/README.md

 By implementing a structured ELT pipeline with cloud technologies, distributed computing, and automated workflows, this project facilitates efficient data processing, storage, and visualization, delivering valuable insights into football statistics.

 ## Dataset
-The raw dataset we used consists of the following files:
+The raw dataset used consists of the following files:
 - `appearances.csv`
 - `players.csv`
 - `games.csv`